JacobMcDonnell/JacobMcDonnell.com/static/home.md

 ### Personal Projects

-[This Website](https://github.com/JacobMcDonnell/JacobMcDonnell.com) is written in Python using Flask.
+[This Website](https://github.com/JacobMcDonnell/JacobMcDonnell.com) is written in Go using the standard net/http package.
 It is hosted on VPS running Red Hat Linux using NGINX as a proxy.

 [Quick and Dirty MIPS Assembler](https://github.com/JacobMcDonnell/QDMA) is a MIPS assembler written in Go.
 QDMA supports the Executable and Linkable Format